Kingdom Hearts 1.5 + 2.5 Is Buggiest, Most Messed Up KH Game To Release

 Kingdom Hearts HD 1.5 + 2.5 Remix released for PlayStation 4 in Japan on March 9, and will soon be available in North America on March 28 and in Europe on March 31.
 At this rate, we’re probably seeing a huge Day One patch or a huge release flop.

-[Featured image by Square Enix]
+[Featured Image by Square Enix]